OpenCQRS/OpenCQRS/README.md

 var aggregate = await domainService.GetAggregate(streamId, aggregateId, ReadMode.SnapshotWithNewEventsOrCreate);
 ```

-### Get in-memory aggregate
+### Get InMemory Aggregate

-Reconstructs an aggregate entirely from events without using snapshots, providing a pure event-sourced view of the aggregate state.
+With OpenCQRS, you can replay events in-memory up to a specific event sequence or date, giving you precise control for debugging or auditing.

 ```C#
 var streamId = new CustomerStreamId(customerId);